Quantization of the affine group of a local field: A Calder on-Vaillancourt type Theorem

 Take then $s<-2$.
 Since $J^{-s}$ commutes with left translations on the group $X_n$, we therefore have

 This implies that

 and the claim follows by Proposition \ref{maj}. \end{proof}

 We are now ready to state our version of the Calder\'on-Vaillancourt inequality for the $p$-adic Fuchs calculus.
 This is an immediate application of the Schur test Lemma in the context of square integrable irreducible unitary representations, together with the fundamental inequality given in Corollary \ref{wignersup}.
-Indeed, for $\vf,\psi\in\CD(U_n)\subset L^2(U_n)$, using twice the resolution of the identity given in Corollary \ref{ident} for the mother wavelet $\chi_{U_n}$, we have:
+Indeed, for $\vf,\psi\in\CD(U_n)\subset L^2(U_n)$, using twice the resolution of the identity given in Corollary \ref{ident} for the mother wavelet $\mathds{1}_{U_n}$ (the characteristic function of $U_n$), we have:

 Using then the Cauchy-Schwarz inequality and Corollary \ref{ident} backward, we get

 Since moreover $\bO_\theta(F)^*=\bO_\theta(\overline F)$, we deduce by Corollary \ref{wignersup}: